JohannesKaufmann/html-to-markdown/README.md

 If you find HTML snippets (or even full websites) that don't produce the expected results, please open an issue!

+## Contributing & Testing

+Please first discuss the change you wish to make, by opening an issue.
+I'm also happy to guide you to where a change is most likely needed.

+_Note: The outside API should not change because of backwards compatibility..._

+You don't have to be afraid of breaking the converter, since there are many "Golden File Tests":

+Add your problematic HTML snippet to one of the `input.html` files in the `testdata` folder.
+Then run `go test -update` and have a look at which `.golden` files changed in GIT.

+You can now change the internal logic and inspect what impact your change has by running `go test -update` again.

+_Note: Before submitting your change as a PR, make sure that you run those tests and check the files into GIT..._

 ## Related Projects

 - [turndown (js)](https://github.com/domchristie/turndown), a very good library written in javascript.
 - [lunny/html2md](https://github.com/lunny/html2md), which is using [regex instead of goquery](https://stackoverflow.com/a/1732454).
 I came around a few edge case when using it (leaving some html comments, ...) so I wrote my own.

+## License

+This project is licensed under the terms of the MIT license.